We all want to rank higher.

 So it’s more important than ever that we must create outstanding content that can be promoted with social media engagement.

 All of those activities are essential, but they shouldn’t be the primary focus.
-When you’ve developed an effective and documented content strategy, you’ll be way ahead of 48% of content marketers who ignores documentation.
+When you’ve developed an effective and documented content strategy, you’ll be way ahead of the game.

 Every brand and site owner wants to increase their site visibility online.
 If you want to win the organic visibility war, brand building is the way to go.

 When brands get mentioned on authoritative sites without getting linked to, Google likely looks at those non-hyperlinked brand mentions as a brand signal and rewards that site.

 Brand mentions on news sites can have an impact on search rankings.
 In fact, it can increase the brand’s visibility on Google News portal.
 That is why some brands have their own Google News feed on the first page:

 If you’re reading this, you already know the importance of links in building authority.
 But, remember that a lot has changed in the world of search engine optimization over the past few years.